 - The ballots and other election documents are sealed in the ballot box and delivered to the returning officer.

 In most cases, a clear winner emerges after the ballots are counted, but sometimes the vote count is very close or even tied.
 If there is a tie or a close vote, the ballots need to be counted again in a judicial recount.
 For example, in an electoral district with 40,000 votes cast, a judicial recount would be required if a candidate won by fewer than 40 votes.
 A judge presides over these recounts.
+If the vote is still tied after the recounts, then a by-election is held to determine a winner.
+To date, there has never been a tie vote in a federal election.

 For some Canadians, the most exciting part of the election process is the announcing of the results.